 Apart from individual homes and gardens, Selwood Housing also own other areas of land within our communities.
-We've recently undertaken a project to improve our information about these areas, to support us in maintaining them and the features within them.
-You can find out more below.

-We are responsible for maintaining trees on our land, to ensure that they do not pose a health and safety risk to members of the public.
+We are responsible for maintaining trees on our communal land, to ensure that they do not pose a health and safety risk to members of the public.
 There are three ways in which we may treat a tree; pollarding, crown lifting or felling.

 We will only treat trees within our customer's gardens that are deemed a health and safety risk, or that are causing damage to property.
 We may charge our tenant for any work we undertake.

 As a Selwood Housing customer, if you are concerned about a tree on our land, or within your garden please let us know using the form below.